 In addition, New York City requires landlords to post the following signs and notices:

 - Certificate of inspection visits.
 Owners need to provide a frame that accommodates a 6″ x 9″ inspection visit card, issued by the HPD inspector.
 This notice should be displayed between 48″ and 62″ above floor height, located at or near the mailbox (if present).

 - Garbage collection notice.
 Display a tamper-proof sign with the hours and method of garbage collection in the lobby, unless the building has a 24-hour dumbwaiter service.

 - Smoke and carbon monoxide detectors.
 Property owners need to post HPD-approved notices with smoke detector and carbon monoxide monitor requirements.
 Smoke detector notices should be posted at or near mailboxes, while carbon monoxide notices can be posted in a common area.

 - Notice of service interruption.
 The owner of a multiple dwelling must post a notice prior to making repairs or performing other work that is expected to interrupt heat, water, gas or electricity service for two or more hours.
 The notice, which must be posted in English and in Spanish, must be posted in a public location at least 24 hours before the anticipated interruption of service.
 In addition, the notice may remain posted until the service interruption ends.

 These summaries are provided as a courtesy.
 For additional information, visit the HPD website or consult The ABC’s of Housing.
-If you have questions about insurance, please call our office at 877-576-5200 or comment below.
 You may also be interested on our Guide to Landlord Property Maintenance.